Two significant changes in the newest Pocket Radar, called the Smart Coach Radar are:

 - The ability to notate and draw angles, lines, squares, circles on a still of the athlete’s video, to visually indicate opportunity areas to female athletes as they pitch and hit.

-These are just a few of the enhancements I would enjoy as a pitching coach and I would expect those in future updates of the app.
+These are just a few of the enhancements I would enjoy as a pitching coach, and I would expect those in future updates of the app.
 The skies the limit really.

 Review of the Pocket Radar app.
 How does the Smart Coach work?

 Most users will keep it simple and just use the Pocket Radar when standing behind home plate during a game (for example), trying to get speeds of a pitcher’s ball in motion.
 This is easy enough.
-You just hold down the button or put it on constant mode and hang it on the fence.
+You just hold down the button or put it in constant mode and hang it on the fence.
 No more will you have to time a motion sequence correctly like you used to with the red button radar.

 Other instances in which the setup will most likely be used will be in pitching sessions or hitting sessions when you’re using the phone to transmit the display of the speed and an audio callout of the speed, or even then track video of the mechanics that generate the speed for later review.
-In this instance she will use the Pocket Radar and the mobile phone, which the speed readings can be started either by pressing the pocket radar button, can be started directly from the start button on the mobile phone app, or the radar device can auto-detect movement to start the video snippet and speed recording.
-Either way, if you put the Pocket Radar into constant-on mode and use a USB charger, there’s very little room for error because it’s smart enough to know when to start the video and when to start the speed tracking based, again, on detecting motion.
+In this instance, she will use the Pocket Radar and the mobile phone, which the speed readings can be started either by pressing the pocket radar button, can be started directly from the start button on the mobile phone app, or the radar device can auto-detect movement to start the video snippet and speed recording.
+Either way, if you put the Pocket Radar into the constant-on mode and use a USB charger, there’s very little room for error because it’s smart enough to know when to start the video and when to start the speed tracking based, again, on detecting motion.

-For my testing I used the Pocket Radar set up mostly for testing pitching speeds and looking at fastpitch softball mechanics for pitchers.
-Although this radar can be used also to quantify exit velocity speed off of a fastpitch softball bat.
-In cases where you want to test exit velocity off of a bat I recommend that you put a Bownet up and you put the Pocket Radar about 15 to 20 feet behind that, and then put the tee that you will be hitting off of about 15 to 20 feet in front of the net so ultimately the radar will be around 30 feet from the point of impact to record exit velocity speed off of the composite bat.
+For my testing, I used the Pocket Radar set up mostly for testing pitching speeds and looking at fastpitch softball mechanics for pitchers.
+Although this radar can also be used to quantify exit velocity speed off of a fastpitch softball bat, in cases where you want to test exit velocity off of a bat I recommend that you put a Bownet up and you put the Pocket Radar about 15 to 20 feet behind that, and then put the tee that you will be hitting off of about 15 to 20 feet in front of the net so ultimately the radar will be around 30 feet from the point of impact to record exit velocity speed off of the composite bat.
 Keep the launch angle of the ball as level as possible to get the best radar readouts.
 Note: The exit velocity must be greater than the bat swing speed for the radar to pick up the ball speed.
-This should always be the case for a well hit ball.
+This should always be the case for a well-hit ball.

 With my testing of pitchers and hitters from 8 years old all the way up to 23 years old I find that using a large display (sold separately from Pocket Radar or you can use a tablet on a tripod) is a fun, and a rewarding way to keep the girls engaged.
 I find it also keeps them asking for the use of the device again, looking forward to their lessons more than usual.
 When my pitchers see the display showing large numbers indicating the speed after their pitch, they get the payoff of instant feedback of the speed reading immediately and almost becomes like a carnival game.
 And who doesn’t love carnival games?
 Except instead of the big teddy bear prize, she gets one step closer to securing the spot on her college roster (and maybe the scholarship that sometimes goes with it).
-Having a display giving instant feedback, whether it’s an iPad or the display that they sell at Pocket Radar is a recommended component.
+Having a display giving instant feedback, whether it’s an iPad or the display that they sell at Pocket Radar, is a recommended component.